• Skip to primary navigation

 Recipes using fast ingredients

-• Potato soup in a brown soup bowl, topped with shredded cheddar cheese and garnished with chopped green onions.
+• Potato soup with hash browns in a bowl and garnished with shredded cheddar cheese and sliced green onions.

 • Slices of beef on a white platter.
 Beef is covered with cooked onions and resting in an au jus.
 The plate is garnished with parsley and there is a steak knife resting on the back of the platter.